-Prior to joining Earth and Water Law, LLC, Susan served as the Assistant Administrator for U.S. EPA’s Office of Enforcement and Compliance Assurance (OECA).
+Prior to joining E&W Law, Susan served as the Assistant Administrator for U.S. EPA’s Office of Enforcement and Compliance Assurance (OECA).
 Prior to this position, she served as Chief Counsel for the Senate Committee on Environment and Public Works and previously worked for the House Committee on Transportation and Infrastructure.

 OECA Assistant Administrator was Susan’s second position at EPA, having served as Assistant Administrator for the Office of Solid Waste and Emergency Response (now the Office of Land and Emergency Management) from 2006 to 2009.